sap-tutorials/sap-build-process-automation/tutorials/spa-create-decision/spa-create-decision.md

 ### Add a Decision to the Process

 A **decision** consists of one or more policies.
 Each policy consists of a collection of rules.
 They are used to automate the decision-making parts of a business process.
 After you create a decision, define your business logic by adding rules to the policy.
 There are two types of rules:

 - **Decision Table Rule**: A decision table is a collection of input and output rule expressions in a tabular representation.
 - **Text Rule**: A text rule is the collection of rule expressions in a simple if-then format.

-A **Decision Diagram** is a flow chart that describes the execution flow of the decision logic from the input to the output.
-Using a decision diagram, you can view the input, output, policies of a decision and the rules of the policies.
-You can also access each component of a decision, like a policy or a rule, via the decision diagram itself.

 > To add a decision, you must first identify the set of rules that you need to add to the decision-making process.
 Once you have identified your rules, then define the data types relevant for designing the rules.
 This is an important step before you start modelling your decision because these data types will contain all necessary fields that will be needed to model the rule.